coveooss/SIGIR-ecom-data-challenge/README.md

 `env` variables, you will have a valid (albeit far from perfect!) submission.

-The model is provided as an additional example for the submission process (and perhaps, as an easy baseline) and it is not intended to be in any way a suggestion on how to tackle the Challenge: the script does not perform the necessary checks on timestamp ordering (or any other consistency check).
+The model is provided as an additional example for the submission process (and perhaps, as an easy baseline) and it is not intended to be in any way a suggestion on how to tackle the Challenge: for example, the script does not perform the necessary checks on timestamp ordering (or any other consistency check).

 ### Baselines